LomNtetha/fraudDetection/README.md

   ```
 ## How to push the project on cloud Heroku PAAS

-install heroku cli and git on you system and create  account on heroku
+Ensure that  heroku cli and git are installed on your system

 on project directory
-- create project name
+- Run The following command and heroku will automatically create project name for you
   ```
   heroku create
   ```

-- on project directory
+- add all files you need to pust to Heroku
   ```
   git add .
   ```

-- commit changes
+- commit changes with some comments
  ```
  git commit -m "My comments"
  ```

-- Ensure that projet repostory is listed
+- Ensure that new heroku projet repostory link  are listed (they will be 4 links including of github)
   ```
   git remote -v
   ```